1960s Brass Double Wall Lamps

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: Made in some variations and another model of glass.
-The glass was used for many types of lamps.
+Other versions: These 1960s brass double wall lamps exists in some variations and were made with other models of glass.
+The glass of these wall lamps was used for many types of lamps.
 It was used for chandeliers, bedside lamps, table lamps and so on.

 Massive sold many lamps made by others.
 Peill + Putzler from Germany and Yamada Shomei from Japan produced lamps for Massive, to name a few.
 Many other lighting companies did.